lightbulb128/troy-nova/readme.md

 # Memory Pool

 Troy uses memory pools to manage device memory, and some APIs take a memory pool handle as an argument.
 By default, you can omit this argument and Troy will use a default global memory pool for all those operations.
 This default memory pool will be created on device 0 (the first visible CUDA device).
 All memory pools are thread safe so a lazy user simply use defaults and be free of any concerns of memory pools.
+You can disable the management of device memory by memory pools by applying `TROY_MEMORY_POOL=OFF` to cmake.
+If so, although memory pools can still be created, they do not manage the memory but simply call cudaMalloc and cudaFree whenever their methods are called.

 Note that if you use the default memory pool, it is recommented that you call `MemoryPool::Destroy` before the program exits to safely release the static memory pool.
 But not doing it may just still go smoothly.

-You can disable the management of device memory by memory pools by applying `TROY_MEMORY_POOL=OFF` to cmake.
-If so, although memory pools can still be created, they do not manage the memory but simply call cudaMalloc and cudaFree whenever their methods are called.
-When memory pool is enabled, some users report unexpected exceptions complaining `"[MemoryPool::get] The singleton has been destroyed."` when using the library.
-One could check if `MemoryPool::Destroy()` has been called prematurely in your program to locate the problem, or one could simply provide a `TROY_MEMORY_POOL_UNSAFE=OFF` to try to avoid it.
-This `TROY_MEMORY_POOL_UNSAFE` is an experimental hacking solution (because I have not reproduced the error on my machine yet 😢), so if you still get the errors please file an issue.

 ## Multithreading or multiple devices usage with memory pools